YongoDavid/DEMO-2024-JULY/README.md

 Today is sunday , i didnt do much , but i still put some work in , not just as hard as i do during the week. i sttill need to figure out this system data takking up sooo much storage , i dont kknow what to do anymore.
 Finally been able to figure out the system data storage issue.
+Now i have created over 19gb of space.
+Lets goooo!!!!.